Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Conclusions

-\begin{itemize} \item The iLF has been numerically and experimentally proven to detect small damage-related changes in modal parameters from multi-input multi-output (MIMO) case studies - either numerically-simulated multiple degrees of freedom systems and complex experimental data (the Hawk T1A trainer jet); \item The use of the MTMAC has been validated for damage assessment and quantification.
-In particular, it has been proved that this modal parameters-based damage-sensitive feature gives a condensed index that has been shown to work well in both numerical and experimental data; \item Damage was successfully identified in 11 cases of the recently introduced Hawk T1A aircraft MIMO dataset, a first in the literature. \end{itemize}
+\begin{itemize} \item The iLF has been numerically and experimentally proven to detect small damage-related changes in modal parameters from multi-input multi-output (MIMO) case studies - either numerically-simulated multiple degrees of freedom systems and complex experimental data (the Hawk T1A jet trainer); \item {The use of the MTMAC has been validated for damage assessment and quantification.
+In particular, it has been proved that this modal parameters-based damage-sensitive feature gives a condensed index that has been shown to work well in both numerical and experimental data;} \item Damage was successfully identified in 11 cases of the recently introduced Hawk T1A aircraft MIMO dataset, a first in the literature. {Supporting the methodology feasibility for real-world SHM campaigns;} \item{The lack of partial and/or full airframe damage detection applications and methods is addressed.} \end{itemize}

+{Concerning future directions, this study focused solely on System Identification, aiming at data-driven damage assessment.
+However, the procedure presented here can also be paired with calibrated numerical models to compare the results with those obtained by FEA, potentially to identify regions of stress concentration (for damage localisation) and/or quantify damage (for severity assessment).
+Furthermore, while the framework successfully differentiated between healthy and damaged cases, no absolute, universally valid threshold has been set to define a ‘critical’ or irreversible structural state, because these will necessarily be case-specific.
+In practice, such thresholds could be determined statistically from repeated baseline measurements or derived from FEA/digital twin models coupled with certification criteria.
+Integrating these aspects will be an important direction for the practical deployment of the proposed method.}